redis/redis-rb/README.md

 ### Futures

-Replies to commands in a pipeline can be accessed via the *futures* they emit (since redis-rb 3.0).
+Replies to commands in a pipeline can be accessed via the *futures* they emit.
 All calls on the pipeline object return a `Future` object, which responds to the `#value` method.
 When the pipeline has successfully executed, all futures are assigned their respective replies and can be used.